Skip to Content

 The drive from Canmore to Lake Louise is one of Alberta’s prettiest and most popular drives, that’s because both places are epic tourist destinations in their own right.
 It follows along the gorgeous Bow Valley Parkway for most of the way (from Banff to Lake Louise), and as I said above, this is one of the world’s most scenic drives and one of the best things to do in Alberta!

 Plus, each stop on this list is something to write home about and is unique in its own way.
-Think bright blue lakes like Vermilion Lakes and the uber-famous Moraine Lake, bustling mountain towns like Banff (I’m sure you’ve heard of it), and even some super-quick but worthy scenic pitstops like Morant’s Curve and Castle Cliff Viewpoint!
+Think bright blue lakes like Vermilion Lakes and the uber-famous Moraine Lake, bustling mountain towns like Banff (I’m sure you’ve heard of it), and even some super-quick but worthy scenic pit stops like Morant’s Curve and Castle Cliff Viewpoint!

 The itinerary below is spaced out so that you’re stopping about every 10 minutes, but you can cut that down to just a few select stops if you want to make it to Lake Louise quicker.

-Before you start on your road trip, there are a few things you will need to make a note of.
-If you’re driving to Lake Louise in winter, you will need winter or all-season tires, and it’s best to double-check the driving conditions here before you hop in the car.
-On the other hand, a summer trip to Lake Louise means you should prepare for traffic along the way as it’s the busiest season.
-Also, parking can sometimes be a problem at popular attractions like Johnston Canyon, Morant’s Curve, and especially Moraine Lake.
+On the other hand, a summer trip to Lake Louise means you should prepare for traffic along the way, as it’s the busiest season.
+Parking at Lake Louise can also sometimes be a problem, as well as at popular attractions like Johnston Canyon, Morant’s Curve, and especially Moraine Lake.
 So at this time of year, your best option to avoid the crowds is to hit the road early in the morning.

 Best Stops on the Drive from Canmore to Lake Louise